Python-Test-Engineer/conf42-ai-agents/NOTES.md

 If we look at https://aiagentsdirectory.com/ we can see that there are many examples of AI Agent Frameworks and they seem to increase each week.

 ## Aim

 What I would like to achieve in this talk is to demystify AI Agents and AI Programming because it can seem like it is another different world of dev.

+What if AI Agents were 'just' Python code with a REST API call, admittedly a very magical API?

 ## 180 degrees